A Brief History of SETI@Home

 * * *

-But Gedeye wasn’t a SETI guy—he was a computer guy—so he didn’t know if or how a citizen-computing project would work.
+But Gedye wasn’t a SETI guy—he was a computer guy—so he didn’t know if or how a citizen-computing project would work.
 He got in touch with astronomer Woody Sullivan, who worked at the University of Washington in Seattle.
 Sullivan turned him over to Werthimer.
-And Gedeye looped in Anderson.
+And Gedye looped in Anderson.
 They had a quorum, of sorts.

 Anderson, who worked in industry at the time, dedicated evenings to writing software that could take data from the Arecibo radio telescope, mother-bird it into digestible bits, send it to your desktop, command it to hunt for aliens, and then send the results back to the Berkeley home base.
 No small task.